Originally featured on Mythraeum as the winner of a short story contest:

 “Because another disaster will occur, natural or otherwise.
 It’s only a matter of time.
 And when it does, we will be blamed for the inevitable fallout.
-I don’t think we should cling to the ideology of our predecessors, but rather strive to forge something new, something better.”
+I don’t think we should cling to the plans of our predecessors.
+We should be building something new, something better.”

 Apollo considered this, turning back to the window.

 “Come here,” Apollo said, motioning for Alex to join him.
 Alex circled the desk to stand by the executive’s side.
 “Tell me what you see,” he instructed Alex.